Fibi-DataDeck/Cafe-data-Project/README.md

 ## Project Overview

 This project, based on the Cafe Sales Dataset focused on extensive cleaning and transforming before meaningful analysis and visualizations could be made.
-The source of the dataset is "dirty_cafe_sales.csv", and the clean version is
+The source of the dataset is "dirty_cafe_sales.csv", and the clean version is "cafe_cleaned".

 ## Project Objective
 The goal of this project was to transform the raw and dirty dataset into a clean and usable dataset for analysis.
 From which, interactive Power BI dashboards can be build to identify data quality gaos and sales insights.